top of page

 Part 3: Mastering Technical Strategy as an Executive

-Assessing the Technology Landscape Good strategy requires honesty.
-Before deciding where to go, leaders need a clear picture of where they are.
+Good strategy requires honesty.
+Before deciding where to go, we need a clear picture of where we are.
 Every organization carries a mix of strengths and weaknesses in its technology environment.
 Some systems work well.
 Others exist mainly because replacing them feels inconvenient.
-At several points in our growth at eGroup, we stepped back and asked a difficult question.
-If we were building this organization from scratch today, would we
+The Importance of Self-Assessment At several points in our growth at eGroup, we stepped back and asked a difficult question.
+If we were building this organization from scratch today, would we design

 Mike Carter